-When an organisation becomes a user of the service, a new area of operation is created.
-This is called the organisation’s environment.
+When an organisation begins to use the service, a new operating environment, called the organisation’s environment, is created.

-The admin user is responsible for the settings and user management of the environment.
-S/he creates and deletes other users and sets roles for users of the environment: admin, creator or issuer.
+The admin user is responsible for the environment’s settings and user management.
+S/he creates and removes user rights and sets user roles.
+User roles can be admin, creator, or issuer.
 In addition to managing the environment, the admin user can also create and issue badges.

-Creator is a user who has both Creator tools and Issuer tools at her/his disposal.
-S/he can create, edit and delete badges and images, criteria pages and email templates related to badges.
+A creator is a user who has access to both Creator tools and Issuer tools.
+S/he can create, modify, and delete badges and images, criteria pages and e-mail templates related to badges.
 A creator can also issue badges and follow reports.

 A reviewer is a user who reviews badge applications.
-The reviewer and be an Open Badge Factory user (admin, creator or issuer) or s/he can be a reviewer coming from outside the account.
+The reviewer can be an Open Badge Factory service user (admin, creator, or issuer), or a person who has no Open Badge Factory account.
 Peer assessment is also done by reviewers.

 Recipient / Badge Earner

-A recipient is a person who has earned a badge.
-The recipient does not have an account in the Open Badge Factory but receives the badge via email.
-From a technical point of view, the only piece of information which the issuer needs to issue a badge is the recipient’s email address.
+A recipient is a person who earns a badge.
+The recipient does not have an account in the Open Badge Factory environment, but receives the badge via e-mail.
+From a technical point of view, the only piece of information the issuer needs to issue a badge, is the recipient’s e-mail address.

-In addition to using the “recipient” term, also the term “badge earner” is used in instruction material and in the user interface.
-Basically, they mean the same thing but the term “recipient” highlights the issuer and the process of sending the badge, whereas the “badge earner” term highlights the point of view of earning the badge.
+In addition to the term “recipient”, also the term “badge earner” is used in the user interface and the instruction material.
+They mean basically the same thing, but the term “recipient” highlights the issuing process, whereas the term “badge earner” highlights the point of view of earning the badge.

-A consumer is a person who views the badge earned and shared by the recipient.
-The recipient of the badge might have shared the badge in, for example, social media or via an ePortfolio.
-The consumer can be a friend, an acquaintance, a relative, a family member, an employer, a colleague, a partner, etc. of the badge earner.
+A consumer is a person who views the badge which is earned and shared by the recipient.
+The recipient can share his/her badge, for example, in social media or via an ePortfolio.

-The dashboard is visible to all users of the environment and its purpose is to support the organisation’s team work.
-The tools available on the dashboard aim to give the user a quick and easy review of the organisation’s badge situation and latest activity.
+The dashboard is visible to all users of the environment, and its purpose is to support the organisation’s team work.
+The tools available on the dashboard give the user a quick and easy overview of the organisation’s badge situation and latest activities.